ArmandCharles91/financial-analysis-with-Armand/README.md

-Barrier Option Pricing Using Monte Carlo Simulation This Python script simulates the pricing of an up-and-out barrier call option using the Monte Carlo method.
+Barrier Option Pricing Using Monte Carlo Simulation.

+This Python script simulates the pricing of an up-and-out barrier call option using the Monte Carlo method.
 The simulation is based on stochastic modeling of stock prices over time, with random price movements generated using a normal distribution.
 If the stock price exceeds a predefined barrier level, the option becomes worthless.

 Key Concepts